-6.16 Verify Slide-outs, Doors, Platform lift, and Stairs in Proper Transport Position
+6.16 Verify Slide-outs, Doors, Platform Lift, and Stairs in Proper Transport Position

-After the tractor has been connected and the front legs have been raised, a final sweep of the unit is necessary.
-At this time, verify that the platform lift is in the transport position with the locking pins engaged, verify that the right side slide-out canopy-locking pin is inserted properly, verify that all the doors are closed and locked, Stairs are secured, and that the slide-outs are fully retracted.
+After the tractor has been connected and the front legs have been raised, a final sweep of the unit is necessary:

+- 1. At this time, verify that the Platform Lift is in the transport position with the locking pins engaged, and the lift transport restraining cable is securely in place. - 2.
+Verify that the right side slide-out canopy-locking pin is inserted properly. - 3.
+Verify that all the doors are closed and locked. - 4.
+Verify that the stairs are secured, and that the slide-outs are fully retracted.